mennotech/terms/TERMS.md

-# Terms and Conditions
+# Mennotech Terms and Conditions

-Last updated: July 24, 2022
+Last updated: July 25, 2022

 Please read these terms and conditions carefully before using Our Service.